Luke 9:42-45

 And ultimately, it leads to the eternal pain and indignity of death.
 If you do not believe, unbelief means death forever.
 This couldn’t be more serious.
 But belief, faith in God’s Word, trusting in him, who he is, what he’s communicated, it means life from the dead.
 It means resurrection forever.

 We need to listen to the plan of divine salvation, hear these Gospel words from Jesus Christ with the ears of faith.
 Have a look at verses 43-44.
-It says there, “While they were all marveling at everything he was doing, Jesus said to his disciples, ‘Let these words sink into your ears.
+It says there, “While all were marveling at everything Jesus was doing, Jesus said to his disciples, ‘Let these words sink into your ears.
 The Son of Man is about to be delivered into the hands of men.’”
 Stop there.

 Jesus had commissioned them for that very purpose back in the beginning of Luke 9.
 He empowered them for that purpose.
 He gave them authority for that purpose.
 What was the disconnect?
 Why couldn’t they cast out the demon for themselves?
 Because they didn’t believe.
 They failed in faith.